mpizenberg/elm-touch-events/README.md

 Unfortunately it would not work on tablets (that are best fitted for this study).
 So here I am, rolling up my sleeves to create a package handling multitouch events.

+## Want to contribute?

+I tried to make this package idiomatic and simple to use, especially since version 3.0 (previous were a bit tedious to use).
+However, if you have difficulties using it, or ideas to improve this, don't hesitate to reach me on slack (mattpiz) and to use github issues.

+One thing that would be very nice, is trying to build a gestures package (swipe, pinch, ...) on top of this.
+I don't have time or use case for now, but if you're interested in doing so, let me know!

 ## Installation

 ```bash